Can I Steam Clean My Wool Carpet?

 You can remove them with the right products and skill, but don't expect to see that Kool-Aid pop out of your wool carpet like it did on your olefin carpet.
-Having your cleaning professional apply a high quality wool-safe carpet protector will aid in the removal of potential stains and spots.
+Having a cleaning professional apply a high quality wool-safe carpet protector will aid in the removal of potential stains and spots.

 About this Angie's List Expert: Mahlon Zehr is the owner of Beautiful Carpets and Floors, Inc., a professional carpet cleaning company in the Walla Walla Valley.
 Mahlon is certified by the Clean Trust (IICRC) as an individual and Beautiful Carpets is a certified company as well.

-As of May 14, 2013, this service provider was highly rated on Angie's List.
+As of Aug.
+22, 2014, this service provider was highly rated on Angie's List.
 Ratings are subject to change based on consumer feedback, so check Angie's List for the most up-to-date reviews.
 The views expressed by this author do not necessarily reflect those of Angie's List.

 Editor's note: This is an updated version of an article originally published on May 14, 2013.